 According to the Clery Act, pastoral and professional counselors who are appropriately credentialed and hired by Georgia Gwinnett College to serve in counseling roles are not considered Campus Security Authorities when they are acting in the counseling role.
-As a matter of policy, Georgia Gwinnett College encourages pastoral and professional counselors to notify those whom they are counseling of the voluntary, confidential reporting options available to them.
+As a matter of policy, Georgia Gwinnett College encourages pastoral and professional counselors to notify those whom they are counseling to report on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.